Advance your career by promoting excellence in teaching and leadership through Laurier’s innovative Master of Education (MEd).

 At the conclusion of the program, graduates will be able to do the following:

-The Master of Education program starts in May, is offered part-time, and can be completed in 6 consecutive terms (2 years).
+The Master of Education program starts in May, is offered part-time, and can be completed in six consecutive terms (two years).

-Students complete 8 half-courses.
+Students complete eight half-courses.
 The last course involves a capstone portfolio project that integrates the learning experiences of the program participants with the program goals.

 We see you are accessing our website on IE8.
 We recommend you view in Chrome, Safari, Firefox or IE9+ instead.×